What is familial adenomatous polyposis?

 - Yearly flexible sigmoidoscopy, beginning between the ages of 10 to 12 for children at risk for FAP

-- Colonoscopy once polyps are detected; individuals with classic FAP will typically need a colectomy at some point due to the number of polyps and the high risk of colorectal cancer.
-A colectomy is the surgical removal of the entire colon.
+- Colonoscopy once polyps are detected; individuals with classic FAP will typically need a colectomy, the surgical removal of the entire colon, at some point due to the number of polyps and the high risk of colorectal cancer.

 - In most cases a total colectomy is recommended to prevent colon cancer in young adults.
 If any of the rectum remains after surgery, flexible sigmoidoscopy should still be performed regularly.